aaarendt/geohack_2016/Readme.md

 # GeoHack 2016

-The University of Washington's eScience Institute is planning a geoHack Week aimed at expanding our understanding of software tools for the geosciences.
+The University of Washington's eScience Institute is planning a GeoHack Week aimed at expanding our understanding of software tools for the geosciences.

 * When?
-Monday August 29 to Thursday Sept 1, 2016
+Monday August 29 to Friday Sept 2, 2016
 * Where? eScience Institute [Data Science Studio](http://escience.washington.edu/wrf-data-science-studio/)
 * Who?
 [Randy LeVeque](http://faculty.washington.edu/rjl/), [Rob Fatland](http://www.robfatland.net/research/), [Anthony Arendt](http://www.apl.washington.edu/people/profile.php?last_name=Arendt&first_name=Anthony): organizers/instructors.
 Additional instructors TBD.
 * Why?
 Earth science challenges require interdisciplinary, collaborative solutions.
 New technologies are providing ever-increasing data volumes, but we can only leverage this new information if we have appropriate tools.
 We aim to fill a gap in formal educational programs by providing guidance on best practices for solving complex Earth science challenges.